RaccoonCodes/WatchNest-API/README.md

   - `userName`: `TestAdministrator`
   - `password`: `MyVeryOwnTestPassword123$`

-After a successful login, a JWT token will be returned
+After a successful login, the endpoint produces a string of JWT Bearer

 ## Swagger Documentation Filter